aleph2c/miros/doc/recipes.rst

 explicitly create the behavior that you expect from your statechart, this is done by an event processor.
 An event processor is created when you instantiate an active object.
-It is the thing that calls the state methods over and over again to enact the expected behavior of your design.
+It is the thing that calls the state methods over and over again to manifest the expected behavior.

 When an active object uses its ``start_at`` method, it connects your state method to its event processor.